MichaelCurrin/code-cookbook/recipes/other/editor-config.md

+---
+description: How to setup a `.editorconfig` file for your project
+---
 # EditorConfig
-> How to setup a `.editorconfig` file for your project

 ## Resources